"Put your hand

 16. Is all this education necessary?

-It is very important for a priest both to have a well-balanced liberal arts education as well as a deep grasp of theology and the spiritual life.
-Priests must be at least as well educated as the people they serve; otherwise, they will not be respected when they speak of spiritual things.
+It is very important for a priest to have a well-balanced education as well as a deep grasp of theology and the spiritual life.
+Often, priests have already studied a science or arts degree at university, although this is not a necessary prerequisite for Seminary.
+Priests must be at least as well educated as the people they serve; otherwise they will not be respected when they speak of spiritual things.
 Every soul is precious to God and, therefore, to the priest.
 A priest is called to help the most educated as well as the least educated to find Jesus and to attain salvation.

 17. What are the qualities that the Church looks for in a candidate for the priesthood?